Airspace Link raises $10M to make drones safer for both operators and communities – TechCrunch

 For Healander, Airspace Link is only the latest entrepreneurial venture.
 He previously founded GeoMetri, an indoor GPS tracking company, which was acquired by Acuity Brands.

-Altos Ventures led Airspace Link’s Series A round, with participation from Thales, a global leader of air traffic management systems.
+Altos Ventures led Airspace Link’s Series A round, with participation from Thales, a global leader of air traffic management systems, and previous investors Indicator Ventures,2048 Ventures, Ludlow Ventures, Matchstick Ventures, Techstars and Dan Gilbert’s Detroit Venture Partners (DVP).

-“As Unmanned Aircraft Systems (UAS) usage continues to grow, for safe, low altitude operations around communities, airspace management must combine both air and ground insights,” said Todd Donovan, Thales Vice President, Airspace Mobility Solutions Americas.
+“As Unmanned Aircraft Systems (UAS) usage continues to grow, for safe, low altitude operations around communities, airspace management must combine both air and ground insights,” said Todd Donovan, Thales vice president, Airspace Mobility Solutions Americas.
 “Our deep knowledge of airspace management and Airspace Link’s expertise in geospatial intelligence are the perfect combination to address this complex challenge.”